kenrogers/phantra/README.md

 - 🛎️ **Serving**: Streamlit and HuggingFace
   _Provides easy deployment and hosting for both our application and fine-tuned models._

+**Agentic Reasoning:** The primary agentic role in Terrapin will be in the writing and editing workflow.
+This workflow entails the write drafting the initial LinkedIn posts and the editor refining them.
+The supervisor determines whether or not they then need another round of writing and revision or if they are ready for publishing.

+There is a writing agent and an editing agent, the supervisor agent is responsible for passing the content back and forth between these two until it determines the content is ready to publish.

+In addition to the writing/editing flow, Terrapin also needs to decide which of the provided LinkedIn templates would fit best with each insight extracted from the YouTube video.
+There is a dedicated agent for this process, which will ingest the LinkedIn post templates, compare them to the insights passed to it from the insight extractor agent, and then assign each insight a template to pass to the writer.

 # Task 3: Dealing with the Data

 <aside>